-I am happy to provide tours of the United States Capitol and arrange tours for Georgians at other notable D.C. locations to help make your visit a positive experience.
-Below, you’ll find a list of the landmarks where my office can help facilitate tours and tickets.
+I am happy to request tours of the United States Capitol and the White House for Georgians to help make your visit a positive experience.
+Beginning May 25, 2022, you can also request a tour of the United Stats Capitol building at tours.visitthecapitol.gov/cvc

 I hope to see you during your visit, but if not, enjoy your time in Washington.

 The United States Capitol, designed originally to be the center of Washington, is among the most recognizable buildings in the world, as it is the center of the American legislature.
-Our staff is happy to personally give Georgians a tour of the Capitol, but you can also book your own tour through the Capitol’s Visitor’s Center.
+Our staff is happy to request a tour of the U.S. Capitol for Georgians.
 The tours typically last one hour.

 The White House is the center of the executive branch and home to the U.S. President.
 Tours of the White House are able to be requested on a first-come, first-serve basis.
-All tour requests must be submitted at a minimum of 21 days in advance but no more than six months in advance.
 As tours of the White House are limited in availability, we cannot guarantee you a tour.
 The White House Visitors Office will confirm the availability of the tour about 14 days prior to the requested date.
-These tours are self-guided, so they can be done on your own pace.
+These tours are self-guided, so they can be done at your own pace.
 As of May 2022, the White House is only offering tours on Friday and Saturday mornings.

 Also known as the J. Edgar Hoover Building, is an opportunity to learn more about the important work the FBI does to protect the city and the country.
-Tours must be booked 15 days in advance through a congressional office.
 The tour itself will take about two hours.
 The FBI Experience Tour is also self-guided, so they can be done on your own pace.